spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/howto-set-up-multiple-stores.md

 {% info_block warningBox "Cloud environment restrictions" %}

-Currently, Spryker Cloud Commerce OS does not support all the multi-store configuration options, like creation of different regions.
-Soon, we will publish the documentation on all the available configuration options for the cloud environment.
-In the meantime, if you want to set up multiple stores, [contact support](https://spryker.force.com/support/s/knowledge-center) to learn about available configuration options.
+Spryker Cloud Commerce OS does not support all the multi-store configuration options, like creation of different regions.
+If you want to set up multiple stores, [contact support](https://spryker.force.com/support/s/knowledge-center) to learn about available configuration options.

 {% endinfo_block %}

-With the Spryker Commerce OS, you can create multiple stores for different scenarios per your business requirements.
+With the Spryker Commerce OS, you can create multiple stores per your business requirements for different scenarios.
 The multi-store setup is very versatile and customizable.
-For example, you can:
+For example, you can do the following:

 * Build one store for multiple countries and languages or separate stores for each region.
 * Make abstract products, discounts, and other logic and code shared between stores or create a dedicated setup for each of them.